 Please click “Contact” on the top right-hand corner of the screen and fill out the form:

 If you would like to receive a response, please leave your email address.
 The Scholars Portal Books team responds quickly to problem reports during standard business hours.

 How much of a book can I download?

-- Open access content can be downloaded in full.
+- Open access content and most government documents can be downloaded in full.

 Can I print books or put them on my tablet/e-reader?

 You can print or transfer as much of a book as you’re allowed to download (usually 20% or 36 pages, whichever is more).
 Exported content will be in pdf format, which can be printed and read on most tablets and e-readers.

 Borrowable books may also be read on tables and e-readers — please see Accessing Scholars Portal Books Content for more information.

 How can I find a print version of a book?